Welcome to my new Glowing Skin Series!

 Manuka honey originates from New Zealand, where the bees feast on flowers of the Tea Tree Plant.

-This potent manuka honey especially great for:
+This potent manuka honey is especially great for:

 - Healing acne and scarring